Chinese Medical Sciences Journal (Chin Med Sci J) [ISSN

 Articles published in Chin Med Sci J can be immediately and permanently accessed to all internet users at no charge.
 Authors retain copyright of the publication and license exclusive rights of their article to Chin Med Sci J under the Creative Commons CC BY-NC 4.0 license.
 More information about open access can be found at https://creativecommons.org/licenses/by-nc/4.0/.

 Correction and retraction

 When errors were noted in a published article, a correction or erratum on part of the work will be published.
 In case the honesty or integrity of a published work was questioned, we will inform the institutions of authors for further investigation, and may publish an express of concern or print a retraction for the published article depending on the results of investigations.

-Articles once accepted, authors are subjective to pay the article processing charge (APC) prior to publication at rates of CNY 800 (for Chinese authors) or 150 USD (for overseas authors) per typeset page regardless of category of the manuscript.
+Articles once accepted, authors are subjective to pay the article processing charge (APC) of CNY 5000 (for Chinese authors) or 850 USD (for overseas authors) prior to publication regardless of category of article.
 It is free of charge for all invited article.
 APC waive or discounts requests from authors can be considered at editor’s discretion on a case-by-case basis.

 Editorial Office of Chinese Medical Sciences Journal